econoalchemist/Passport-Batch2/01_Self-Custody.md

   <img src="assets/firmware_03.jpg">
 </p>

 This completes the initial set up for your Passport Batch 2.
 From here, there are a number of features and configurations you can make that suit your unique needs best.
-The following section will compare the differences between Passport Batch 1 and Passport Batch 2.
+The following section will compare the differences between Passport Founders Edition and Passport Batch 2.
 Then the final section will demonstrate a select advanced feature.